wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 10 August 2026</small>
+<small>Updated 25 August 2026</small>

 **Emergency** is our annual open call platform for Live Art and contemporary performance — offering a sneak preview of new live work over a single day in Manchester every autumn and now resident at <a href="https://contactmcr.com" target="_blank">Contact</a>, its seventh home.

-[Manchester's 26th micro-marathon](/current/2026-emergency) of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 26 September 2026, *tbc* from Noon to 10pm** — presenting *about* twenty works throughout the building.
+[Manchester's 26th micro-marathon](/current/2026-emergency) of the bizarre, the bold, and the beautiful takes over <a href="https://contactmcr.com" target="_blank">Contact</a> on **Saturday 26 September 2026, from Noon to 10pm** — presenting *about* twenty-six works throughout the building.

 Get a feel for it with [2025's programme](/archive/2025-emergency/#artists) and [gallery of images](/galleries/2025-emergency); [2024's programme](/archive/2024-emergency/#artists) and [gallery](/galleries/2024-emergency); [2023's programme](/archive/2023-emergency/#artists) and [gallery](/galleries/2023-emergency).

 Manchester's annual Live Art & performance platform, Emergency aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.

-We usually expect to present *about* twenty works at each year's platform — if you would like to take part in what is *probably* England's longest-running Live Art event, please check back here in July 2027…
+We usually expect to present *about* twenty works at each year's platform — if you would like to take part in what is *probably* England's longest-running Live Art event, please check back here in July 2027 for Emergency 27…

 [Emergency 26](/current/2026-emergency) combines an Afternoon of durational, installation, intervention, and limited capacity work; followed by an Evening of short (*max 20 min*) show-type pieces of work, works-in-progress, or extracts of longer work.